IBM-Bluemix-Docs/certificate-manager/getting-started.md

 # Getting started with {{site.data.keyword.cloudcerts_short}}
 {: #getting-started}

-{{site.data.keyword.cloudcerts_full}} helps you to obtain, store, and manage SSL/TLS certificates for your {{site.data.keyword.cloud_notm}}-based apps.
+{{site.data.keyword.cloudcerts_full}} helps you to obtain, store, and manage SSL/TLS certificates that you use for cloud or on-premises deployments.
 Get started by creating a new service instance by completing the following steps.
 {: shortdesc}

 To create an instance from the {{site.data.keyword.cloud_notm}} console: